-‘Miss Bikini Model’ 2019 Dare Taylor Shows Instagram The Two-Piece She’s ‘Emotionally Attached’ To
+Miss Bikini Model 2019 Dare Taylor Shows Instagram The Two-Piece She’s ‘Emotionally Attached’ To

 I’m emotionally attached to this bikini???? ????
 Thank you to @masterpixelimaging for hosting me for the workshop in #Louisville • #daretaylor #daretaylorofficial #dare #travelmodel #travel #seetheworld #wordly #california #bikinimodel #bikinibabe #covermodel #peekaboob #underboobpenchallenge

-Dare comes as an unusual breed.
-The skimpy swimwear doesn’t render this star unique, but mixing it up with cosplay does.
+Dare is an unusual breed.
+The skimpy swimwear isn’t the only thing that makes this star unique; mixing it up with cosplay does.
 Dare’s Instagram feed showcases her eye-catching outfits, with the star appearing to have a particular penchant for Disney.
-Speaking to Vocal, Dare offered some advice for anyone eyeing up all things cosplay.
+Speaking to Vocal, Dare offered some advice for anyone looking to get into cosplay.

 “Be whoever and whatever character you want to be, just give yourself plenty of time so you can really enjoy the process and showing off the end result.
 I wish I knew about this community sooner so I could have been apart of the family much sooner,” she said.